SnazzyTrack9218/Anarchy-ClefV2/README.md

 ## Goals for this Fork
-- Survive in the Anarchy Enviroment without any User Input
+- Survive in the Anarchy Enviroment without any User Input (autoplay runs by default and can be toggled with `$autoplay`)
 - Dynamic Awareness System
 - Ability to Crystal PvP with Legit and Anarchy Modes
 - Server Version Based Task System